Reliable bearing lubrication in –28 °C spiral chiller zones with no unplanned stoppages

 Initial situation

-A Belgian poultry plant operated spiral chillers running at –28 °C. Conventional oils and greases hardened or washed out under condensation and sanitation.
-Bearings frequently froze or seized, leading to downtime, high spare part costs and hygiene risks from leaking oil.
+Conventional oils and greases either hardened in cold conditions or washed out under condensation and cleaning.
+Bearings frequently froze or seized, leading to downtime, high spare part costs and hygiene risks from lubricant leakage.

-- Bearing replacement cost: ~€500–€700 per unit.
+Bearing replacement cost: ~€500–€700 per unit

-- Failures: 2–3 bearing replacements per year per chiller.
+Failures: 2–3 bearing replacements per year per chiller

-- Downtime per incident: 1–2 hours, estimated at ~€2.000–€4.000 per hour in lost production.
+Downtime per incident: 1–2 hours, estimated at ~€2,000–€4,000 per hour in lost production

 Solution